SonarSonic/DrawingBotV3/docs/source/pfms.rst

         b) If a pixel gradient value is below the lower threshold, then it is rejected.
         c) If the pixel gradient is between the two thresholds, then it will be accepted only if it is connected to a pixel that is above the upper threshold.

-    Canny recommended a upper:lower ratio between 2:1 and 3:1.
+    Canny recommended an upper:lower ratio between 2:1 and 3:1.

 ----